 • Read reviews before you buy.
 Amazon.com consistently has the most and most helpful reviews.
 You can quickly see the best and worst reviews of a product to help you make an informed decision.

-• Use comparison-shopping web sites that specialize in categories.
-For instance, Pronto.com has specific databases for fashion, home, and kid’s stuff, while sites like shopping.com and bizrate.com make it their mission to ferret out the best prices on major items like big screen TVs.
-Then there are price-comparison sites like PriceGrabber and Yahoo Shopping that weed through the listings and clearly indicate the best deal, and will let you know when prices drop.
+• Use comparison-shopping websites that specialize in categories.
+For instance, NexTag.com has specific databases for clothing and accessories, home, and kids' stuff, while sites like shopping.com and bizrate.com make it their mission to ferret out the best prices on major items like big screen TVs.
+Then there are price-comparison sites like PriceGrabber that weed through the listings and clearly indicate the best deal.
+If you prefer to do all your shopping on Amazon.com, use CamelCamelCamel.com, a free Amazon price tracker that shows price history and will alert you when prices drop.

 Step 2: Get Set – How to Maximize Your Savings